AlexB52/portfolio/source/blog/2020-12-05-service-object-alternative.html.md

 ---

-title: An alternative to Service Objects
+title: An Alternative to Service Objects
 date: 2020-12-05 10:00 UTC
-description: This article outlines how to use ActiveModel::Model to substitute service objects encountered in Rails codebases.
 tags: Rails, ActiveModel, Service Object
 social_media: hope.jpg
+description: How to use ActiveModel::Model to substitute service objects encountered in Rails codebases.

 ---